neosystemsptyltd/NeoSystems.StringUtils/README.md

 ## Documentation

-Full documentation and API reference can be found on the project website.
+Full documentation and API reference can be found under the docs folder (NeoSystems.StringUtils/docs).

 ## Contributing